 Sometimes the tenant/resident or the property manager/owner or provider may disagree about the notice.
 If you are unable to agree, you may apply for dispute resolution.

 After a natural disaster

 - A property may be declared unliveable if it is unsafe to live in for health and safety reasons, or if the property cannot be occupied.
 The tenancy can be ended on the day the notice is given, but must be done within 1 month of the disaster.
 See If the property becomes unliveable for more information.

-- The tenant may be evacuated; however, they must still pay the rent.
-It may be possible to negotiate a rent reduction for this period but it must be discussed on a case-by-case basis and the agreement should be put in writing and signed by all parties.
+- The tenant/resident may be evacuated; however, they must still pay the rent.
+It may be possible to negotiate a rent reduction for this period but it must be discussed on a case-by-case basis and the agreement should be put in writing and signed by everyone.